spiral/docs/contributing.md

 * Questionable code improvements and lookup
 * Critics and Improvement proposals
 * Automatic splitting for components [repository](https://github.com/spiral/components)
-* Flexibility proposals (so far there almost no events in framework and i'm too afraid to add any at this moment)
+* Flexibility proposals (so far there almost no events in framework and at this point i'm too afraid to add any)
 * Something important missing in this guide?
 Let me know!

 ## Guide Improvements